MarenConradTheresaSchmidtkeMartinStobbe

-Literatur und Computerspiel in der digitalen Gesellschaft
+Digitale Kontexte.
+Literatur und Computerspiel in der Gesellschaft der Gegenwart

 Using game studies as an example, it is the aim of this paper to identify four problem areas of digital media research.
 These problem areas are then connected to currently underrepresented theoretical, medial and cultural contexts, and a contextualisation of digital media use practices is presented.